becm/live-tools/README.md

 By calling `update` on a directory containing a complete `deb`-based distribution the script uses `chroot` to load and apply updates to the system in this directory.

-The combination of `mount` and `update` can be used to avoid starting a VM instance to apply updates to a system image.
+A combination of `mount` and `update` can be used to avoid starting a VM instance to apply updates to a system image but requires root priviledges on host machine.

 ### USB repartitioning
 Create a single new partition spanning the whole disk by calling